Attack on Reginald Denny: The "L.A. Four"

 Henry Keith Watson was a 27-year-old former US Marine and ex-convict who had served time for armed robbery.
 After his release from prison, he married, had a daughter, and was working two jobs at the time of the attack.

 Antoine Eugene Miller (May 5, 1972 – February 8, 2004) was a 19-year-old who lived with Damian Williams' family.
 Miller's mother was not able to care for him, so as a child, Miller was sent to live with his grandmother.
 When he was 12, his grandmother killed his grandfather during an argument and was convicted of his murder, leaving Miller homeless.
 Miller had previously been arrested for misdemeanor drug charges, joyriding, and failing to appear in court.
 He pleaded guilty to felonious assault of Reginald Denny and two misdemeanor charges in exchange for 27 months probation and no prison time.
 Miller was shot and killed at age 31 in a Hollywood nightclub in February 2004.

 Gary Anthony Williams was a 33-year-old man described as a "drifter" and a "hustler" who begged at a local gas station.
 Although he claimed to work there, his arrest record listed him as unemployed.
+Williams pleaded guilty to grand theft and was sentenced to three years in prison.